o355/PyWeather/README.md

 Download a release from the releases tab, unzip it, and run setup.py.
 The script will walk you through installing necessary libraries, instructions for retrieving an API key, letting you configure stuff, and making sure things work.

 After that, double click pyweather.py, input a location, and that's it!
 No, really.
 That's actually it.
 No completed config files, none of that. setup.py, pyweather.py.
 Welcome to the world of simplicity! \ (•◡•) /

+**Sometimes, the setup script will have a tendancy to fail in regards to installing geocoder.
+See the wiki page "Setup" for more information.**

 If you have Git, and you'd prefer to clone over PyWeather from Git, please read the page on "Installing from Git" in the Wiki.